METEO 3 Lesson 10 Images

 Text description of the animation showing Arctic sea ice concentration between 1914 and 2013 0:12)

-The image shows a visual representation of Arctic sea ice extent in the year 1914.
-It features a predominantly white area indicating the ice, surrounded by gradient shades transitioning from light to dark blue, symbolizing decreasing ice concentration towards the edges.
-The background is a stark black, highlighting the contrast with the ice depiction.
-In the top left corner, the year "1914" is displayed in large, bold white text.
-At the bottom left, there is a smaller block of text in white providing data source information.
+The animation is a visual representation of Arctic sea ice extent from 1914 to 2013.
+The ice is depicted as a predominantly white area, surrounded by gradient shades transitioning from light to dark blue, which represent decreasing ice concentration toward the edges.
+The background is solid black, creating strong contrast that emphasizes the ice coverage.
+In the top‑left corner, the year is displayed for each frame.
+As the animation progresses, the white ice area visibly shrinks, allowing viewers to observe the gradual depletion of Arctic sea ice over time.

 Credit: Zachary Labe